Litton Das: 2020–2022

 In June 2021, he was named in the Bangladesh's squad across all formats for their tour to Zimbabwe.
 During the first innings of the one-off Test against Zimbabwe, he ended up five runs short of his maiden Test century, He along with Mahmudullah, sustained a 138-runs partnership, which was the second highest seventh wicket partnership and the highest seventh wicket partnership for Bangladesh in Tests.

 In September 2021, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.
 In November 2021, in the first match against Pakistan, Das scored his first century in Test cricket.

-In January, 2022 when Bangladesh toured New Zealand for a two-test series, he played an important knock of 86 runs in registering Bangladesh's first ever win in New Zealand and first ever test victory against New Zealand at Bay Oval.
+In January 2022, when Bangladesh toured New Zealand for a two match Test series, he played an important knock of 86 runs in registering Bangladesh's first ever win in New Zealand and first ever Test victory against New Zealand at Bay Oval.
 In the second test, he notched up 102 runs off 114 balls in their second innings, which was his first test century in away matches.
 However, Bangladesh lost the match by an innings and 117 runs.
 He was the highest run getter for Bangladesh in the series gathering 196 runs in 2 matches.

 As of January 2022, he attained his career best test ranking of no 12 as a Test batsman of the world in the ICC Men's Player Rankings which is the highest in the history of Bangladesh cricket.

 In February 2022, in a 3-match ODI series against Afghanistan, he scored 223 runs including a century and a half century and was adjusted Player of the series.
 He also played a crucial role in winning their first ever ODI series against South Africa, scoring 113 runs in the series, being the second highest run-getter, at an average of 37.67.
 Though he could not perform well in the 2-match test series scoring only 81 runs in 4 innings.

 In May 2022, In the 2-match test series, against Sri Lanka, he scored 88, 141 and 52 in three innings which promoted him to the 12th position in the ICC Men's Test Batsmen ranking with 724 rating points, which is the highest points for any Bangladeshi batter in Test cricket.

-As Vice Captain (2022–Present)
+As vice captain (2022–present)

-In May 2022, after Bangladesh lost their 2-test match series against Sri Lanka by 1–0, the test captain Mominul Haque stepped down from the captaincy and on 2 June 2022, Shakib Al Hasan succeeded him while Das was made the Vice-captain of the test team.
+In May 2022, after Bangladesh lost their 2-test match series against Sri Lanka by 1–0, the test captain Mominul Haque stepped down from the captaincy and on 2 June 2022, Shakib Al Hasan succeeded him while Das was made the vice-captain of the test team.

+On 29 March 2023, in the 2nd T20I against Ireland, he reached his fifty in just 18 balls recording the fastest half-century by a Bangladeshi cricketer in T20Is.
+He scored 83 runs off 41 balls and made a 124-run stand with Rony Talukdar, the highest opening partnership for Bangladesh in T20Is, helping Bangladesh to defeat Ireland by 77 runs.